Kubetorch offers a rich set of commands to offer you insight into running workloads at the individual and cluster level.

 Build and deploy a kubetorch app that runs the provided CLI command.
 In order for the app to be deployed, the file being run must be a Python file specifying a kt.app construction at the top of the file.

-$ kt run python train.py --epochs 5
+$ kt run python train.py --epochs 5 $ kt run fastapi run my_app.py --name fastapi-app

-Manage volumes used in Kubetorch deployments.
+Manage volumes used in Kubetorch services.

 Examples: